 My results: From 1,770 newsletter subscribers to 3,060 in one summer

 In the end, it was a combination of things that worked.
-You can see from the chart above that my leaps and bounds came from a combination of paid advertisements, pitches, organic mentions, and pure luck—though if you want to understand how each thing affected my list, I think it’s more helpful to look at the “full send summer results” tab of this spreadsheet to see the breakdown by day.
+You can see from the chart above that my leaps and bounds came from a combination of paid advertisements, pitches, organic mentions, and pure luck—though if you want to understand how each thing affected my list, I think it’s more helpful to look at the results tab of my newsletter strategy spreadsheet to see the breakdown by day.

 I don’t remember where I heard it, but I once heard an author say that they “hustled for every reader” and that stuck with me.
 It was good to focus on the big opportunities that would draw in hundreds of subscribers, and I needed to do that to reach my goals, but it was also good to focus on small opportunities that would draw in five.